Danube Delta 3 – 10 September 2026

 Leaders

 The main leader from our friends at Ibis on this holiday is from the Ibis team and is still to be decided.
-It may be Eugen Petrescu (it'll probably be Eugen in 2019), Daniel Petrescu or Florin Palade.
+It may be Florin Palade or Daniel Petrescu, possibly Eugen Petrescu.
 Botanist Mihai Petrescu joins the group in Dobrogea.
 They all speak excellent English.

 Eugen Petrescu is the Romanian Ornithological Society’s conservation officer in the Danube Delta.
-He also runs Falco Cherrug, a group of young naturalists in the Danube Delta, that our holiday supports as our conservation project.
+He set up Falco Cherrug, a group of young naturalists in the Danube Delta, which our holiday supports as our conservation project.
 Daniel Petrescu shares the passion for birds of his father Eugen and is part of the team running Ibis Tours, which they founded in 1995.
 He's a keen photographer: many of the the photos on these Danube Delta pages are by Daniel.
 To see more of Daniel's pictures, visit www.danielpetrescu.ro.
-Florin Palade (right) has been a main Ibis leader for more than a decade; the present plan is for Florin to be with this year's group.
+Florin Palade (right) has been a main Ibis leader for more than a decade.

 Mihai Petrescu (no relation) is Ibis’s botanist and usually joins the group in Dobrogea.
 He is a doctor in forest ecology, working as a researcher for the Danube Delta Museum in Tulcea.
 Mihai is the author of a book, in Romanian and English, on the key habitats and botanical communities of Dobrogea and the Danube Delta.